A1Liu/dumboss/README.md

 6. Just do Ext but without directories and filenames.
 Programs ask for raw inodes.
    Then, we can add a filesystem thingy on top if we want.
 7. Permissions are based (at least partly) on programs.
-8. Maybe never support dylibs.
+8. Maybe never support dylibs in the kernel.
 9. Allocator is global source of truth for what memory is being used.

 ## Notes